 The Rev Dr Rob James is Vicar of the Benefice and an ex officio Foundation governor.
 He lives in the vicarage in Newnham with his wife Jean and serves on the Business Committee.
 Rob has special responsibility for spirituality and leads collective worship each week at school.
 He and Jean run Monday Club at school, with Bible activities for Junior children.

 Our Head teacher, Mrs Claire Cook, is an ex officio governor who provides valuable input to both Teaching and Learning and Business Committees.
 Her knowledge and expertise informs the governing body and ensures that the governance it provides is effective in creating the very best opportunities for the children.

 Mrs Bev Bowles is a Foundation governor who lives in Newnham and belongs to St Peter’s Church.
 Having taught in a Primary school for more than 20 years before retirement, she is ideally experienced to serve on the Teaching and Learning Committee and has specific responsibility for pupils with special needs.

 Mrs Patty Wightman is a Foundation governor who lives in Blakeney and is a member of St Peter’s Church.
 As a retired teacher, she serves on the Teaching and Learning Committee and has specific responsibility for English and the Challenge curriculum.

-Mrs Rachel Rand is a Parent governor who lives in Newnham and serves on the Teaching and Learning Committee with responsibility for Maths and Global Learning.
+Mrs Rachel Rand is a Parent governor who lives in Newnham and is chair of the Business Committee.
 She continues to serve enthusiastically on the PTFA as well as fulfilling her governor duties.